The Olympics in Salt Lake City

 Derrick was about to respond when the teams announced.
 Immediately, many people crowded into the stadium to watch the exhibition game between the two factions of the American Trichenberg family.
 The trio rolled their eyes as they watched the two teams roll into the rink; the East Coast team wore green and gold while the West Coast team wore blue and brown.
-The announcer (who was a very obnoxious man) said, “Ladies and gentlemen, welcome to the Trichenberg Hockey Tournament!”
+The announcer (a very obnoxious man named John Martin) said, “Ladies and gentlemen, welcome to the Trichenberg Hockey Tournament!”

 The audience cheered as the lineup was announced.
 Deirdre turned to Derrick and said, “This game is going to suck.
 I just know it.”

 “Yeah,” said Derrick.
 “I can’t wait to wipe the smiles off their faces when they realize that it’s going to look like the U.S. Civil War part II.”

 “Screw those guys!”
 Karema snapped.
 “That game is going to suck!
 Just who do these jerks think they are, insulting your family like that?”